nkalscheuer/eyedog/README.md

 # EyeDog

-Virtual assistant for the visually impaired.
+A computer vision assistant for the visually impaired.

 ## Description